gyongyver-droid/DataEngineering/Term1/Documentation.md

 This is my operational data layer.
 As an operational layer it is process oriented.

 ### Analytical questions
-- What are the 5  highest rated movies, there director and actors?
+- What are the 5  highest rated movies, who is the director?

 - How many male and female actors are in the 3 highest rated movies?

-- Which director has the most movies and what are there ranks?
+- Which director has the most movies and what are there average ratings?

+- Which 5 movies has the worst rating in 2000?

+- Which actors appeared in the most movies and what are the average rating?

-- How many movies were created and what are their average ratings in 1980, 1990 and 2000?
+- How many movies were created and what are their average ratings in the different years?

 ### Analytical layer